jgurtowski/pbdagcon_python/README.md

 See *src/cpp/pbdagcon_wf.sh* for an example way to use pbdagcon in a workflow
 scenario using BLASR *-m 4* output (must be sorted by target).

+The following example shows the simplest way to generate a consensus for one
+target using BLASR *-m 5* alignments as input.

+    > blasr queries.fasta target.fasta -bestn 1 -m 5 -out mapped.m5
+    > pbdagcon -j 2 mapped.m5 > consensus.fasta

+### Use Case: HGAP correction of PacBio reads
+Walks through how one could use pbdagcon to correct PacBio reads.
+This
+example demonstrates how correction is performed in PacBio's "Hierarchichal
+Genome Assembly Process" (HGAP) workflow.
+HGAP uses BLASR *-m 4* output.

+This example makes use of the *src/filterm4.py* and *src/m4topre.py* scripts.

+    # First filter the m4 file to help remove chimeras
+    > filterm4.py mapped.m4 > mapped.m4.filt

+    # Next run the m4 adapter script, generating 'pre-alignments'
+    > m4topre.py mapped.m4.filt mapped.m4.filt reads.fasta 24 > mapped.pre

+    # Finally, correct using pbdagcon
+    > pbdagcon -j 2 -a mapped.pre > corrected.fasta

 -----------------------------------------------------------------------------